Chrastava: Economy

 The largest employed with its headquarters in the town is a branch of the Benteler International company, focused on the production of automotive parts.
 The factory was built in 1999 and employs about 600 people.

 Transport

+The I/35 expressway (part of the European route E442) from Liberec to the Czech-German border passes through the town.

-Chrastava lies on the railway line Liberec–Zittau–Varnsdorf.
+Chrastava is located on the railway line Liberec–Zittau–Varnsdorf.

 Sights

-The landmark of Chrastava is the Church of Saint Lawrence.
+The main landmark of Chrastava is the Church of Saint Lawrence.
 It was originally a wooden church from the 14th century.
 A massive stone tower was added at the end of the 16th century.
 The church was rebuilt into its current pseudo-Gothic form in 1866–1868.
-The baroque rectory next to the church dates from 1739.
+The Baroque rectory next to the church dates from 1739.

+The town hall was built in the second half of the 17th century, after the old town hall was destroyed by fires in 1621 and 1642.
+Its current appearance with Neoclassical elements dates from 1899.

+The Church of the Visitation of the Virgin Mary is located in Horní Vítkov.
+It was built in the Baroque style in 1671.

+The Church of Our Lady of the Snows is located in Andělská Hora.
+Its present Empire form dates from 1833.